 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where mückeite typically forms.
+Look in hydrothermal veins country, the host setting where mückeite typically forms.
 If you start seeing bismuthinite, chalcopyrite, ullmannite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.